hviidhenrik/my-sample-data-science-structure/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pipreqs .`
     │
+    ├── .pre-commit-config.yaml  <- template pre-commit configuration
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
-The name you'll use to import stuff ├── __init__.py    <- Makes src a Python module │
+    ├── pyproject.toml           <- config file for various formatters including black ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── core               <- Source code for use in this project.
+The name you'll use to import stuff ├── __init__.py    <- Makes core a Python module └── models         <- Scripts to train models and then use trained models to make │                 predictions
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
+            ├── predict_model.py
-        │   └── train_model.py
+            └── train_model.py
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py